1987mat/ToDoList_ReactJS/README.md

 # ToDoList React App

-<p>To do list crud app created with React JS class components and lifecycles.</p>
+<p>To do list crud app created with React class components, lifecycles and local storage.</p>

 ## Links